Unreal Engine Plugin Manual

 In a real 3D shooter with 3D audio you would not choose the local player, but map the Odin Peer Id with your Unreal Player Id and then assign the Media to the corresponding player character.
 This way, Unreal will automatically process the audio in its audio engine and apply attenuation, e.g. dampen the volume the farther away the player is from the listener.

-Joining a room
+Joining a Room

 Add a Join Room node to your Blueprint Canvas.